Sports Watch & Bike Computer Update, Garmin Rumours and more

 As I’ve now said for several years that the end-game is: Apple’s watchOS vs Google/Samsung’s Wear OS vs Domination of low prices by Asian brands (China/India).
 That end game seems clearer as we start 2025, although Garmin continues to fare much better than I expected.

-As ever, increasingly competent SMART watches will continue to eat into the traditional customer base of sports watches: high-end Pixel 3, Apple Watch 11, Apple Watch 10e/ SE Gen 3, and Samsung Galaxy Watch7.
-They improve yearly, and Garmin’s evident feature dominance is continuously blurred and stagnating in some senses.
+As ever, increasingly competent SMART watches will continue to eat into the traditional customer base of sports watches: high-end Pixel 3, Apple Watch 11, Apple Watch 11e/ SE Gen 3, and Samsung Galaxy Watch7.
+They improve yearly, and Garmin’s evident feature dominance is continuously blurred and stagnating in some sense.

-The long-awaited Wear OS bounce has happened…just.
+The long-awaited Wear OS bounce has happened.
 Samsung and Google get first pick with the latest versions of Wear OS before competitors.
-They have decided to ringfence the entire market.
+They have decided to ringfence the entire market, and the 3rd party alternatives from years gone by will become ever less common and with dated Wear OS versions.

 Something significant needs to happen to disrupt markets and change the medium-term trajectory.
-Whether it is a war over Taiwan or the EU forcing Apple to open up iMessage to a standard API, Without such disruptions, the inevitable trajectory is for the Apple vs Google/Samsung stand-off.
-With Trump’s re-election, disruptions are closer than you might think.
-Tariffs will have consequences.
-His words imply that he doesn’t understand, and you only have to look at China’s burgeoning stockpiles, which shows that the country is expecting something terrible to happen.
+Whether it is a war over Taiwan or the EU forcing Apple to open up iMessage to a standard API, without such disruptions, the inevitable trajectory is for the Apple vs Google/Samsung stand-off.
+With Trump’s re-election, disruptions are closer than you might think; you only have to look at China’s burgeoning stockpiles, which show that the country is expecting something terrible to happen.
+Tariffs will also have consequences.
+His words imply that he doesn’t understand tariffs.

 Huami (Amazfit/Zepp), Huawei, Realme, Redmi, TicWatch, and others will continue in the battle of the budget smartwatches.
 Several of these have significant sales figures in some Far Eastern markets, and some products might even be described as increasingly competent – e.g. T-Rex 3.
-Indeed, we now see Chinese companies building significant competencies and sales volumes in their domestic markets before using that strength in other geographic markets; ‘dumping’ is an issue in non-smartwatch markets (EVs, solar panels); maybe that will.
-Also, when it comes to smart tech
+Indeed, we now see Chinese companies building significant competencies and sales volumes in their domestic markets before using that strength in other geographic markets; ‘dumping’ is an issue in non-smartwatch markets (EVs, solar panels); maybe that will also happen to smart tech

 Many companies cannot cross-sell watches with a top smartphone from the same brand.
-Even those with a decent partner smartphone like Huawei face other issues (Huawei is effectively excluded from many Western markets for political/security reasons).
+Even those with a decent partner smartphone like Huawei face other issues – Huawei is effectively excluded from many Western markets for political/security reasons, so I don’t cover them here as a rule.

 Bike Computers – Hope or Hopeless?

 Wahoo, adept at maintaining secrecy, is not expected to leak information, so keep quietly hoping for exciting developments with the third-gen ROAM/BOLT.
 Despite already offering three sizes of performance satnavs, Wahoo seems to cover most commercial bases in the bike computer market.
-Apart from iterative model strategies, there are few gaps for significant profitable sales of bike computers.
-Perhaps Wahoo could make a Varia-like smart radar and light system.
+Apart from iterative model strategies, there are no significantly new gaps for profitable sales of bike computers.
+Perhaps Wahoo could make a Varia-like smart radar and light system (edit: 🙂 ).

 While Apple, Google, and potentially Asian players in domestic markets may dominate the global watch market, Garmin leads the bike computers.
 Many challengers exist to Garmin’s Edge Series, but only Wahoo & SRAM-Hammerhead seem to be coherent challengers with decent marketing and tech combos.
 Whilst they lack in the feature count stakes, they are catching up, but catching up is difficult.
 Will Bolt 3/Roam 3/ACE withstand an onslaught from Edge 550/850/1050?
 It’s an exciting market position to debate as Garmin Edge will NOT pull further ahead regarding features or market share.
 Their tech is already well-advanced, and their market position is too dominant.
 Catching up in each respect is more straightforward than for Garmin to pull further ahead.

-Garmin’s focus on higher price points DOES leave room for smaller companies like Bryton, Sigma, Lezyne, iGSport and CatEye to compete in the lower-priced, less profitable arena.
-Ancient rumours about Polar releasing a bike computer are ever-wishful thinking.
+Garmin’s focus on higher price points leaves plenty of room for smaller companies like Bryton, Sigma, Lezyne, iGSport and CatEye to compete in the lower-priced, less profitable arena.
+Ancient rumours about Polar releasing a bike computer are wishful thinking.
+Phones are increasingly used as recreational bike computers, and they do a good job at it – Apple has already covered this base.

 While there are well-featured bike computers like Stages M200/L200, Sigma ROX 12 EVO, and high-end Bryton models, they seem to lack the unique appeal that propels them to Wahoo’s level.
 Wahoo BOLT Gen 1‘s enduring success beyond its fourth birthday suggests that many riders prioritise reliability, user-friendliness, or brand image over high technology.